 Less Common Causes

-If a hernia does not cause an abdominal lump, there are several other possibilities.
+If a hernia isn’t the cause of an abdominal lump, there are several other possibilities.

 Although very rare, a benign or cancerous tumor on an organ in the abdomen or in the skin or muscles can cause a noticeable lump.
 Whether it requires surgery or another type of treatment depends on the type of tumor and its location.

-If you feel or see any type of lump in your abdomen that you cannot identify, make an appointment to see your doctor.
+If you feel or see a lump in your abdomen that you cannot identify, make an appointment to see your doctor.
 If you also have a fever, vomiting, or pain around the lump, you may need emergency care.

 At your doctor’s appointment, you can expect to receive a physical examination of your abdomen.
-Your doctor may ask you to cough or strain in some way while you are examined.
+Your doctor may ask you to cough or strain in some way while they’re examining your abdomen.

 If you have a hernia, your doctor will likely be able to diagnose it during the physical exam.
 You can then discuss arrangements for a surgical correction.

-If your doctor does not believe the lump is a hernia, it may require further testing.
-For a hematoma or lipoma, you will likely not need further tests, but if a tumor is suspected, you may need imaging tests to determine its location and extent.
-You may also need a biopsy (tissue removal) to determine if the tumor is benign or malignant (cancerous).
+If your doctor doesn’t believe the lump is a hernia, it may require further testing.
+For a hematoma or lipoma, you probably won’t need further tests.
+If a tumor is suspected, you may need imaging tests to determine its location and extent.
+You may also need a biopsy, or tissue removal, to determine if the tumor is malignant (cancerous) or benign (noncancerous).